 My name is Daniele Bonfanti and I’m an adventure enthusiast—mountaineer, trail runner, kayaker, open-water swimmer, and traveler—enjoying it as well as writing about it.
 As an author of adventurous science fiction and horror, I am mostly influenced by my deep fascination for nature and its hidden secrets, and then by ancient traditions.

-After several publications in Italy (including two novels), my English debut was in 2016 with the novelette Game, which got a Honorable Mention in Ellen Datlow’s book The Best Horror of the Year, vol.9.
+After several publications in Italy (including two novels), my English debut was in 2016 with the novelette Game, which got a Honorable Mention (book list) in Ellen Datlow’s The Best Horror of the Year, vol.9.
 Another story was on the long list the following year.
 My fiction appears, alongside top authors (Clive Barker, Peter Straub, Ramsey Campbell…), in the Stoker-nominated anthologies The Beauty of Death 1 and 2, and in the deluxe hardcover Supernatural Horror.
-I have translated into English works from Spanish and Italian — short fiction by Santiago Eximeno, a comic book by Armagedoom Factory, and a novel by Alessandro Manzetti; with him I have also co-edited the anthology Monsters of Any Kind, coming out September 2018 with an insane line-up.
+I have translated into English works from Spanish and Italian — short fiction by Santiago Eximeno, comic books by Armagedoom Factory, and a novel by Alessandro Manzetti; with him I have also co-edited the anthology Monsters of Any Kind, featuring an insane line-up.

-My translations into Italian include novels by Clive Barker, Ramsey Campbell, Brian Evenson, Brian Keene, Carlton Mellick III, Skipp & Spector, Richard Laymon; short and long fiction by Peter Straub, Jack Ketchum, Poppy Z. Brite, John A. Lindqvist, Stephen King.
+My translations into Italian include novels by Clive Barker, Ramsey Campbell, Brian Keene, Carlton Mellick III, Skipp & Spector, Richard Laymon; short and long fiction by Peter Straub, Jack Ketchum, Poppy Z. Brite, John A. Lindqvist, Stephen King.

 See Bibliography for details about my publications.

 I am an active member of the Horror Writers Association.

 I also am a natural farmer and beekeeper (my primary job for several years).
 A craft which embodies my love for open-air life, self-sufficiency, tradition, and ecology, allowing me to take part in a living ecosystem.